Rbuchmayer/332/src/writeup/WriteUp.md

   so the tests take less time, or maybe do something on parallized tests.

 - Did you enjoy the project?
-  Yes, I thought there was a good amount of interesting algorithms that we implemented.
+  Yes, we thought there was a good amount of interesting algorithms that we implemented.
 It was cool to see how they are applied to games like chess and tic tac toe.